LanaAlkasiy/course-companion-bot/README.md

 ## Status

 Currently under development.
-More course-management features will be added gradually
+More course management features will be added gradually.